-Table 2 Main hydrogen carriers and delivery options comparison
+Table 2: Main hydrogen carriers and delivery options comparison

-Alternative Description Advantages Disadvantages Conversion energy requirements [MWh/t H2] Reconversion energy requirements [MWh/t H2] Compressed Hydrogen is compressed to the pipeline pressure.
+Alternative Description Advantages Disadvantages Conversion energy req.
+[MWh/t H2] Reconversion energy req.
+[MWh/t H2] Compressed Hydrogen is compressed to the pipeline pressure.
 It might require recompression at different distances across the pipeline.
 Existing fossil gas pipelines can be retrofitted and adapted to transport hydrogen.
 Low operational costs Long lifetimes Mature technology and successful experiences.
 Pipelines can be used as a storage option.
 High initial capital costs Long construction times (more than 10 years) Complex permitting and authorization processes Cross-border pipelines are more complex and require cooperation Material and network components incompatibility of existing pipelines for repurposing.
-Blending has a very low emissions reduction potential Different assumptions need to be made to estimate energy requirements of compressed hydrogen.
-Network configuration, pressure, and hydrogen flow influence the energy requirements.
-Liquefied Liquefying hydrogen requires a cooling step, up to -253°C. After that, hydrogen is stored in insulated tanks.
+Blending has a very low emissions reduction potential Different assum be made to estil requirements of hydrogen.
+Netw configuration, p hydrogen flow in energy requiren mate energy compressed ork ressure, and nfluence the Liquefied Liquefying hydrogen requires a cooling step, up to -253°C. After that, hydrogen is stored in insulated tanks.
 After transporting the liquified hydrogen, it is vaporised to have it back as a gas.
 Mature technology at small-scale (in the aerospace industry and refueling stations).
 Liquefaction requires high amounts of energy.
 Because of the specific refrigeration needs, storing, handling, and transporting it is more challenging.
-Boil-off losses Transporting liquified hydrogen at large scales, using vessels, is at early stages of development 12 0.6 LOHC (Liquid organic hydrogen carriers) LOHC are chemical compounds that have hydrogen chemically bind (hydrogenation).
+Boil-off losses Transporting liquified hydrogen at large scales, using vessels, is at early stages of development 12.0 0.6 LOHC (Liquid organic hydrogen carriers) LOHC are chemical compounds that have hydrogen chemically bind (hydrogenation).
 LOHC can be transported at atmospheric pressure.
 After transporting it, the LOHC is dehydrogenated using heat, to remove the hydrogen.
 Some LOHC are toluene, dibenzyltoluene and benzyltoluene.
 LOHC can be stored, transported, and handled without complexity and safety issues, even under ambient temperatures.
 Existing infrastructure can be used.
 No hydrogen losses Good storage alternative to manage renewable intermittencies.
 Dehydrogenation is an energy intensive process Producing the organic carrier has an additional carbon footprint.
-0.5 15 Ammonia Ammonia is a basic chemical used mainly to produce fertilisers.
+0.5 15.0 Ammonia Ammonia is a basic chemical used mainly to produce fertilisers.
 Most of its production is based on fossil resources.
 Ammonia today is a storage alternative for hydrogen.
 Liquid ammonia is transported in refrigerated tanks, and then its components are split through a cracking process.
 Ammonia production, transport and storage are mature processes, that already have infrastructure and standards.
 Ammonia can store larger volumes of hydrogen compared to other carriers.
 Safety concerns related to toxicity and pollution.
 Ammonia production is high energy intensive.
 The process of cracking ammonia to obtain hydrogen has a low technical readiness level.
 It has high energy requirements.
-5.72 11.2 included in Table 2, transport energy requirements are the most critical part beyond the compression process.
-According to the JRC report, more than 70% of the energy consumption to deliver compressed hydrogen by ship is related to transport.
+5.72 11.2

 As it is illustrated in the Table 2, conversion contributes the most to the energy consumption of liquified hydrogen.
 Conversely, the most significant step for LOHC is the reconversion process.
 For ammonia, both conversion and reconversion contribute to energy requirements.
 However, the cracking process is more energy intensive.
-In the case of compressed hydrogen, although it is not
+In the case of compressed hydrogen, although it is not included in Table 2, transport energy requirements are the most critical part beyond the compression process.
+According to the JRC report, more than 70% of the energy consumption to deliver compressed hydrogen by ship is related to transport.